uadmin/uadmin/docs/_build/html/_sources/tags.rst.txt

     `uadmin:"m2m"`

-Open your Todo List project, go to the items.go and set the m2m tag in the Category field.
+Open your Todo List project, go to the item.go and set the m2m tag in the Category field.

 Copy this code below